Guidance to Referees and Players on Short Range Clearances

 Guidance to Referees and Players on short range clearances

-The guidance on a stroke which involves hitting a ball towards another ball along or close to their line of centres is set out in paragraph 1.1 of Appendix 4.
+The guidance on a stroke which involves hitting a ball towards another ball along or close to their line of centres is set out in paragraph 4.1 of Appendix 5 of the 6th Edition of the GC Rules.
 It is soundly based on the super slow-motion videos made by the CA in 2006.

-When a ball is struck at an angle to a nearby ball the situation is more complicated and a summary of the guidance is set out in paragraph 1.2 of Appendix 4.
-Bill Arliss's DVD "The practical side of GC Refereeing" covers this subject in some detail including some new video analysis.
-The guidance on angled clearances given below is distilled from chapter 5 of this DVD.
+When a ball is struck at an angle to a nearby ball the situation is more complicated and a summary of the guidance is set out in paragaph 4.2 of Appendix 5.
+More detailled guidance is set out below.

 Refer to the diagram and note the following abbreviations used: